prem-muthedath/saros/README.md

 #### saros
-program that links revisions in a document repository.
+Program to link revisions in a document repository.

 see saros.py for detailed description of saros.